Defence of democracy and neutrality

 General Henri Guisan 1940

-Switzerland only has a general during times of war or other times of great need.
-When elected general in 1939, shortly before Nazi-Germany invaded Poland, Guisan was clearly the man for resistance.
-From the latter part of the 19th century and during the first half of the 20th century, there was a battle between fascist-nationalists, militarists and democracy and wellbeing for all.
+Guisan was clearly the man for resistance, democracy and wellbeing for all, whome Parliament elected instead of his military counterpart Ulrich Wille, the man for war econonomics, militarist oppression, totalitarianism.
 Resistance was resisting great powers, not only defined by geopolitics and military strength, but also by economic actors, politicians, bankers, businessmen and mighty corporate trusts from other countries and from within.

 Totalitarian economics

 Democracies and and judiciaries were not up to protecting the people from what we now consider to be fraud and corruption.
 Totalitarian economics impoverishes people and groups of people first, then makes them superfluous, a lesson learned from World War II and the Holocaust.
-Totalitarian economics is fueled by war speculation, but also causes continous war.
+Totalitarian economics is fueled by war speculation, but also causes continous wars for war profiteering.
 Measures against totalitarianism are implementing rule of law (Friedrich August von Hayek, 1944) and what was called spiritual defense in Switzerland during World War II.
 Guisan faced opposition even from within military circles and others in higher or lower positions.
 Some were defeatists who saw Switzerland already beaten by the mighty German army.
 Others had sympathies with fascism and German nationalsocialism.
 And there were traitors who saw ways of making profit.
 Two very young men were caught passing on plans and maps of the Gotthard fortress to the Germans during its construction, sentenced to death and executed.
 They were interns in the office of the construction site and had permission to enter into classified areas of construction of the Alpine Fortress, even though that was not necessary for the work they had been assigned to do.
-So actually, there must have been higher up men who had intrigued them into treason.
-In a propaganda film shown at the exposition, Guisan is shown saying:
+In a film shown at the exposition, Guisan is shown saying:

 "I feel nothing for traitors."